Life Is Strange 2: Critical reception

-The game received "generally positive reviews"—except for PC version, which was met with "mixed or average reviews"—according to review aggregator Metacritic.
+The game received "generally positive reviews"—except for PC version, which was met with "mixed or average reviews"—according to review aggregator platform Metacritic.
 Its portrayal of Hispanic Americans and relation to racial issues in the US was debated in media articles.

 The game's themes received generally positive reviews.
 In their complete season review, The Verge's Andrew Webster described the game as a powerful and compelling experience, and believed that it is a rare video game that tackles the realities of modern life.
 Webster described the game as a "powerful statement about American politics during a very tense time".
 Washington Posts Elise Favis lauded its incorporation of political themes for enriching the story and prompting players to empathize with the characters, adding that it brings "a nuance to the world and a reflection of the real lives of others in modern America".
 Caty McCarthy from USgamer described the game as an earnest attempt by Dontnod to explore contemporarily American social issues, but she was disappointed by its execution.
 She added that as the season progresses, the exploration of these issues becomes formulaic.
 Alistair Jones from PC Gamer believed that the game's focus on political and social issues compromised its central themes, such as family and brotherhood.
 Gita Jackson from Kotaku praised the game for being heartfelt, adding that in each episode, the game "pleads with you to care about the kinds of people you’d normally overlook".
 However, Joe Juba from Game Informer described the side characters as stereotypical, and remarked that some of the encounters were "contrived".